mrkaye97/blog/content/post/2021-01-14-why-i-write-r-and-why-you-should-too/index.markdown

 ```

 ```
-## 0.007 sec elapsed
+## 0.004 sec elapsed
 ```

-That approach is an order of magnitude faster.
+That approach is dramatically faster.
 What about if we want to do something more complicated, like adding a column to each dataframe in a list of dataframes based on a couple of other values?
 Let's try it!